 On the other hand, many people would argue that drug addiction is a choice, not a disease, for several reasons:

-Proponents of this side of the debate focus more on the social and environmental factors of addiction instead of the changes that occur in the brain as a result of substance abuse.
+Proponents of this side of the debate focused more on the social and environmental factors of addiction instead of the changes that occur in the brain as a result of substance abuse.
 Other schools of thought believe addiction treatment is little more than the person deciding to stop using drugs or alcohol.4

 Specific points of these arguments are difficult to refute.
-For instance, most substance use disorders indeed began with a decision (although many began with a prescription from a doctor, for a diagnosed medical issue, that evolved into an addiction).
+For instance, most substance use disorders indeed began with a decision (although many began with a prescription from a doctor for a diagnosed medical issue that evolved into an addiction).
 However, while no one forced an addicted person to begin abusing drugs in the first place, it’s hard to imagine someone consciously choosing to ruin their health, relationships, career, and other major areas of their life.

 If overcoming addiction were as simple as choosing to stop, then the problem of addiction would be much easier to address and rectify.
 We also want to point out that the idea that the “drug abuse is a choice” view is usually from an individual or small group standpoint.